 Key Elements of Decision-Making in Management and Leadership

-- Collecting relevant data and insights to understand the situation fully.
+- Information Gathering: Collecting relevant data and insights to inform decisions.

 Why Decision-Making is Crucial in Leadership